 Even though it is 2017 now and lots of advanced technologies are being introduced every day, many people still use their USB cables to transfer data from their computers to their phones and vice versa.
 This is not only inconvenient but is also time-consuming.
 While USB Type-C is considerably faster, not everyone has a Type-C port.

 So, in the wireless era, where right from our internet connection to our home appliances where everything is connected wirelessly, why shouldn’t you use the same wireless technology to connect your phone with your Computer?

-There is this Android app called WiFi PC File Explorer and a server side version of it for Windows.
+There is this Android app called WiFi PC File Explorer and a server-side version of it for Windows.
 Using this app you can wirelessly connect your phone and your PC and you can access your complete hard drive and transfer and even directly access all your files.
-You can even send the files from your phone to your PC and could also live stream your photos and videos in your PC.
+You can even send the files from your phone to your PC and could also live-stream your photos and videos on your PC.

 Don’t miss: OpenCamera: Open Source Camera App for Android

 A larger portion of the smartphone usage involves endless scrolling through apps like Facebook and Twitter and read interesting articles shared by your friends or the people you follow.
 But the major downside to this activity is that, whenever you click on a link to read an article, you will be taken from the app you are currently using to your browser to read the article.